Client: set a value

 score.set(new_score)

-All three of the approaches shown yield the same result.
+All of the approaches shown yield the same result.

 Full example